liquibase/liquibase-percona/README.md

 This means, you are trying to use version 1.1.1 of the extension with liquibase 3.2.x.
 This is an unsupported combination.
 For Liquibase 3.2.x, you'll need to use liquibase-percona 1.0.0

+## Sponsors

+Some development has been sponsored by [billforward.net](http://www.billforward.net/), a highly flexible & unified billing platform.

 ## References